From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 Part of growing up means needing fewer hours of sleep.
 While nighttime sleep holds steady at 11-12 hours, toddlers begin to decrease the amount of daytime sleep they need.
 For instance, your toddler might’ve been taking two naps for a while, only to now need one.

-You can also experiment with when he’s getting his sleep.
-If he isn’t sleeping a long stretch at night, he could be making up for it with lengthy naps during the day.
-That might be fine, except when they happen too late in the day and he’s not tired enough come bedtime.
+You can also experiment with when she’s getting her sleep.
+If she isn’t sleeping a long stretch at night, it could be because she’s taking lengthy naps during the day.
+Or perhaps she naps too late in the day and isn’t tired enough come bedtime.

-If he resists sleep—either by putting up a fight or insisting on playing—try experimenting with his sleep.
+If she resists sleep—either by putting up a fight or insisting on playing—try experimenting with her sleep.

-You might want to drop a nap, push the morning one back, or start bedtime later now that he’s older.
-Perhaps you wake him up from the last nap (he shouldn’t be asleep past 4pm), or have an earlier bedtime, especially if he’s overtired.
+You might drop a daytime nap, push the morning one back, or start bedtime later now that she’s older.
+Perhaps you wake her up from the last nap (she shouldn’t be asleep past 4pm), or have an earlier bedtime, especially if she’s overtired.

 Check out 20 examples of a 2 year old sleep schedule to try.